TeamUltroid/Ultroid-Docs/ultroid/intro.md

 ### 6. Multi-Language Support

-Currently We Have 19 Language Support , More will be added Soon 😁.
+Currently We Have 22 Language Support, More will be added Soon 😁.

-### 7. Some Cool Features
+### 7. Many Cool Features

 ### 8. py-Ultroid